 Unfortunately, much of the rest of the state poses serious risks, too.
 A 2014 report commissioned by the Governors Highway Safety Association showed that when it comes to cyclist safety, California is extremely dangerous.

-Among the report’s most troubling findings:
+These were among the report’s most troubling bicycle accident statistics:

 - California leads the nation in cyclist deaths, with 338 collision deaths from 2010-2012.